r-lyeh-archived/moon9/src/moon9/string/trie/README.md

+## moon9::trie
-## moon9::trie, a string autocompletion library
+- A string autocompletion library.
 - No dependencies.
 - MIT licensed.